The Protection of Personal Information Act, 2013 (Act 4 of 2013)

 (i) Adv Lebogang Stroom-Nzama is responsible for the Promotion of Access to Information Act of 2000; and

 (ii) Adv Collen Weapond is responsible for the Protection of Personal Information Act.

 Powers, functions and duties of the Information Regulator

-- Chapter 7 of the PPI Act introduces Codes of Conduct.
-The development of codes of conduct will contribute to the proper implementation of the conditions for the lawful processing of personal information, as reflected in Chapter 3 of the PPI Act, in each sector.
-Section 60 of the PPI Act, among others, provides that a code must prescribe how the conditions are to be complied with within specific sectors as far as the processing of personal information is concerned.
+- Chapter 7 of the POPIA Act introduces Codes of Conduct.
+The development of codes of conduct will contribute to the proper implementation of the conditions for the lawful processing of personal information, as reflected in Chapter 3 of the POPIA Act, in each sector.
+Section 60 of the POPIA Act, among others, provides that a code must prescribe how the conditions are to be complied with within specific sectors as far as the processing of personal information is concerned.

 - Chapter 10 provides for complaints to be lodged with the Information Regulator by persons regarding any interference with the protection of their personal information.
 Interference with the protection of the personal information of a data subject consist, in terms of section 73, of—

-(i) any breach of the conditions for the lawful processing of personal information set out in Chapter 3 of the PPI Act;
+(i) any breach of the conditions for the lawful processing of personal information set out in Chapter 3 of the POPIA Act;

-(ii) non-compliance with any obligations created in terms of the PPI Act; or
+(ii) non-compliance with any obligations created in terms of the POPIA Act; or

 (iii) a breach of the provisions of a code that has been issued in terms of section 60.

 - The remaining provisions of the Chapter deal with the powers of the Information Regulator as far as investigation of complaints is concerned.